revl/anglicize/README.md

 Usage
 =====

+This code can be used as a script as well as an importable module.

 Usage as a script
 -----------------

-When used as a script, ``anglicize.py`` works as a filter: it reads UTF-8 characters from its standard input, coverts the ones it recognizes to the English alphabet, and prints the result to its standard output.
+When used as a script, ``anglicize.py`` works as a filter: it reads UTF-8 data from its standard input, coverts the characters it recognizes to the English alphabet, and prints the result to its standard output.

 For example:

     $ ./anglicize.py < INPUT_FILE > OUTPUT_FILE

-    $ echo 'Cześć' | ./anglicize.py
+    $ echo 'Cześć!' | ./anglicize.py
-    Czeshch
+    Czeshch!

 Usage as a module
 -----------------